markterweele/windows-itpro-docs/windows/security/operating-system-security/data-protection/personal-data-encryption/index.md

 1. Under the **General** tab, select **Advanced...**
 1. In the **Advanced Attributes** windows, select **Details**

-For Personal Data Encryption protected files, under **Protection status:** there will be an item listed as **Personal Data Encryption is:** and it will have the attribute of **On**.
+For Personal Data Encryption protected files, under **Protection status:** there's an item listed as **Personal Data Encryption is: On**.

-For EFS protected files, under **Users who can access this file:**, there will be a **Certificate thumbprint** next to the users with access to the file.
-There will also be a section at the bottom labeled **Recovery certificates for this file as defined by recovery policy:**.
+For EFS protected files, under **Users who can access this file:**, there's a **Certificate thumbprint** next to the users with access to the file.
+There's also a section labeled **Recovery certificates for this file as defined by recovery policy:**.

 Encryption information including what encryption method is being used to protect the file can be obtained with the [`cipher.exe /c`](/windows-server/administration/windows-commands/cipher) command.